zacc/ssi-bot/README.md

 This script will output all of the data from the pushshift database into two text files for finetuning.
 One text file is the training data and the other is a control sample used for evaluating the fine tuning process.

-Using the 124M GPT-2 model, at least 10mb of training data is preferred.
+Using the 124M GPT-2 model, 6-10mb of training data is preferred.
-With less than 10mb of data you are at risk of overfitting the model to the data and you won't get good results.
+With less than 6mb of data you are at risk of overfitting the model to the data and you won't get good results.

 To use these scripts, copy `dataset_template.ini` to `dataset.ini` and configure it accordingly.